casper-hansen/AutoAWQ/README.md

 - AMD:
   -  Your ROCm version must be compatible with Triton.
 - Intel CPU:
-  - Your torch and intel_extension_for_pytorch package version should at least 2.4 so can get a high speed inference.
+  - Your torch and intel_extension_for_pytorch package version should at least 2.4 for optimized performance.

 ### Install from PyPi